onecommons/rhizome/rx4rdf/README.txt

   If Lupy is installed (http://www.divmod.org/Home/Projects/Lupy), Rhizome will perform full-text indexing of content (requires Python 2.3).
   See the Rhizome manual for more info.

-  On Windows, the Python Win32 Extensions (http://python.org/windows/win32all) must be installed or interprocess file locking will be disabled (You do not need this unless you have multiple Raccoon processes simultaneously accessing the same application instance).

   Redland RDF data stores can be used if Redland (http://www.redland.opensource.ac.uk) is installed.
 See the Raccoon manual for more info.